broadinstitute/seqr/deploy/ec2/README-ec2.md

 0. Load reference data - genes, population variation, etc.
 This will take ~20 minutes (a sequence of progress bars will show).
   `python2.7 manage.py load_resources`

 0. Create superuser(s).
+It will ask you to create a username and password which you will then be able to use to login to the development website.
 This user will have access to all xBrowse projects on your development instance.
-   `python2.7 manage.py createsuperuser   # it will ask you to create a username and password`
+  `python2.7 manage.py createsuperuser`

 Things are mostly set up now, but if you try to load the public DNS of this machine in a web browser - you actually won't be able to connect.
 One final hack is in order.
 We need to loosen the machine's SELinux and firewall rules so it can accept public traffic:

   `iptables -F && iptables -A FORWARD -j REJECT && /etc/init.d/iptables save`

 Now visit your public DNS again, and you should see the familiar xBrowse homepage.